-The fours Bands (A, B, C and D) and the categories within each Band ('Band reasons') are set out below.
+The fours Bands (A, B, C and D) and the categories within each Band ('Band reason'6') are set out below.

-Band A - Urgent/emergency (restricted to applicants who currently reside in Adur)
+Band A - Urgent/emergency (restricted to applicants who currently reside in Worthing)

-A1 Homeless households owed the main housing duty by Adur District Council placed in emergency temporary accommodation where the only prospect of meeting the households' needs is in permanent accommodation (e.g. the applicant has obtained employment and is experiencing severe financial hardship, or the household has severe medical or disability needs).

-A2 Homeless households owed the main housing duty by Adur District Council placed in temporary accommodation where the landlord requires the property back or the property is wholly unsuitable to meet the applicant's needs (or a member of the household's needs) and it is not possible to adapt the accommodation to meet those needs.

-A3 Successors, non-statutory successors and lawful occupiers of Registered Provider tenancies in Adur who are approved by the Housing Services Manager (or equivalent) for an offer of smaller or more suitable alternative accommodation in agreement with the Registered Provider.

-A4 Households threatened with homelessness who would be owed the main housing duty by Adur District Council, where the household is making their own temporary arrangements in agreement with Housing Services, or having to live apart (having previously lived together) due to a genuine lack of accommodation that would meet their needs, and an offer of social housing would be the only way to prevent homelessness.

-A5 Releasing an adapted property, or to make best use of adapted stock, in Adur, at the Council's discretion, where the tenant does not require adaptations or where the existing property cannot be adapted to meet the applicant's needs.

-A6 High medical priority awarded where the housing conditions are having such a major adverse effect on the medical condition of the applicant, or member of the household, or there is an overriding medical need for settled accommodation in Adur as to warrant emergency priority.

-A7 Tenants of Registered Providers in Adur under-occupying family sized accommodation and where Adur District Council can nominate to the vacancy that arises.
+- A1 Homeless households owed the main housing duty by Worthing Borough Council placed in emergency temporary accommodation where the only prospect of meeting the households' needs is in permanent accommodation (e.g. the applicant has obtained employment and is experiencing severe financial hardship, or the household has severe medical or disability needs). - A2 Homeless households owed the main housing duty by Worthing Borough Council placed in temporary accommodation where the landlord requires the property back or the property is wholly unsuitable to meet the applicant's needs (or a member of the household's needs) and it is not possible to adapt the accommodation to meet those needs. - A3 Successors, non-statutory successors and lawful occupiers of Registered Provider tenancies in Worthing who are approved by the Housing Services Manager (or equivalent) for an offer of smaller or more suitable alternative accommodation in agreement with the Registered Provider. - A4 Households threatened with homelessness who would be owed the main housing duty by Worthing Borough Council, where the household is making their own temporary arrangements in agreement with Housing Services, or having to live apart (having previously lived together) due to a genuine lack of accommodation that would meet their needs, and an offer of social housing would be the only way to prevent homelessness. - A5 Releasing an adapted property, or to make best use of adapted stock, in Worthing, at the Council's discretion, where the tenant does not require adaptations or where the existing property cannot be adapted to meet the applicant's needs. - A6 High medical priority awarded where the housing conditions are having such a major adverse effect on the medical condition of the applicant, or member of the household, or there is an overriding medical need for settled accommodation in Worthing as to warrant emergency priority. - A7 Tenants of Registered Providers in Worthing under-occupying family sized accommodation and where Worthing Borough Council can nominate to the vacancy that arises. - A8 Households living in Worthing who are statutorily overcrowded (based on the Housing Act 1985 standard) and where the overcrowding has not been caused deliberately or could have been avoided. - A9 Applicants moving on from care, or leaving supported housing in Worthing, evidenced with relevant care plan, references where appropriate and plans in place to meet future care or support needs, where there is an overriding need for social housing and

-Some of the band reasons will not be applicable due to the qualification reasons that are implemented in this policy.
-However, they have been retained for reference purposes and to allow for cases when exceptional circumstances may be applicable.
+6 Some of the band reasons will not be applicable due to the qualification reasons that are implemented in this policy.
+However, they have been retained for reference purposes and to allow for cases when exceptional circumstances may be applicable